Apple TV challenges developers to take apps to the big screen

 But in a year in which Apple has launched two very different platforms to build for – the Apple Watch’s tiny face and the big screen of Apple TV – developers are facing hard choices about where to devote their time and energy, said Tero Kuittinen, an independent consultant to app developers.

-“I think the timing is unfortunate because you have these two nano-platforms, and in practise, they are competing for resources,” he said.
+“I think the timing is unfortunate because you have these two nano-platforms, and in practice, they are competing for resources,” he said.

 Yet the TV, which starts at $149, has some advantages over other devices: People are accustomed to spending money on entertainment, and they will be engaged for longer, said Danielle Levitas, a senior vice president at research firm App Annie.
 She predicted that the apps will be lucrative for developers who reimagine their work for the big screen, rather than simply converting iPhone apps.